Binance Market Update (2022-10-31)

 Binance

 Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include ALCX, INJ, and GAS, up by 18%, 17%, and 16%, respectively.
+Market outperformers include PROS, ALCX, and GAS, up by 21%, 14%, and 13%, respectively.

 Top stories of the day: